FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 Trained in Reflex
 Expert in Will
 #### Skills
-Trained in
+Trained in Religion
-Trained in a number of additional skills equal to  plus your Intelligence modifier
+Trained in 1 skill determined by your choice of Legendary/Mythical Pokemon Trained in a number of additional skills equal to 2 plus your Intelligence modifier
 #### Attacks
-Trained in
+Trained in simple weapons
-Trained in a number of additional skills equal to  plus your Intelligence modifier
+Trained in a favoured Move/Ability of your deity (Signatures are only Once-per-day and unmodifiable) Trained unarmed attacks
-#### Defenses
+#### Defences
-Trained in light armour
-Trained in unarmoured defense
+Untrained in all armour, though your doctrine might alter this Trained in unarmoured defence
 #### Class DC
 Trained in Cleric Class DC
 #### Moves (Spells)